The shelter and gear are towed out on the ice by the ATV.

 Even when the fish aren’t biting, we try to make the most of our fishing days by playing on the ice with Luna, reading or just relaxing and enjoying the beautiful views around us.
 But when the fish are lively, it can be a busy time attending to our lines and taking advantage of the school passing by our area.

 If you’ve never been ice fishing before, the best way to start is to talk to your local sporting goods store.
-They’ll likely be able to outfit you with the minimum gear you need and connect you with someone who is more than happy to take you out fishing.
+They’ll likely be able to outfit you with the minimum gear you need.
+They’ll also connect you with someone who is more than happy to take you out fishing.
 The sport not only helps the winter to go by faster, but its rewards make for a delicious end to the day.

 This article is from the winter 2019 issue of The New Pioneer Magazine.
 Grab your copy at OutdoorGroupStore.com.